-On the other hand, the app has a slider you can drag to find your place in the book, which makes navigating somewhat easier.
+The app has a slider you can drag to find your place in the book, which makes navigating somewhat easier.
 You can also shop in the Nook Audiobooks app so you don’t have to wait to pick another book after you finish one – this makes finding your next audio book easy.

 Nook Audiobooks doesn’t have direct customer support options over the phone or live chat.
 The FAQs page is very bare.
 There is an email contact form, but it’s only for if you run into trouble.
-When you search for more help, you’re eventually linked back to Barnes & Noble’s online store.
-You can search for customer support there, but the site should have direct support for its digital downloads store like many of the other sites I researched do.
+When you search for more help, you’re eventually linked back to Barnes and Noble’s online store.
+You can search for customer support there, but the site should have direct support for its digital downloads store like many of the other sites we researched do.